-It turned out that (6) BNL, or in particular structure learning, surpassed the given time frame for continuous model adaptation; nevertheless, parameter learning alone took less than 250 ms. Thus, (7) models transferred between nearby devices could be continuously improved, even in cases where they fit poorly; this improves the reusability of models in the heterogeneous Edge, (8) the SLO fulfillment of devices with transferred models equaled the one of self-trained models; this accelerated the distribution of SLO-compliance models within one computational tier by up to 16 rounds, (9) rebalancing the load after a network error increased the overall SLO fulfillment from 1.03 to 1.54; this showed that collaboration within this tier increased the scope of SLO failures that could be covered.
-A closing observation is that (10) shifts in the variable distribution showed the same effects on SLO fulfillment as low accuracy after transferring a model to an unknown device type.
+It turned out that (6) BNL, or in particular structure learning, surpassed the given time frame for continuous model adaptation; nevertheless, parameter learning took only less than 250 ms and the overall training time appears promising compared to [54].
+Thus, (7) models transferred between nearby devices could be continuously improved, even in cases where they fit poorly; this improves the reusability of models in the heterogeneous Edge, (8) the SLO fulfillment of devices with transferred models equaled the one of self-trained models; this accelerated the distribution of SLO-compliance models within one computational tier by up to 16 rounds, (9) rebalancing the load after a network error increased the overall SLO fulfillment from 1.03 to 1.54; this showed that collaboration within this tier increased the scope of SLO failures that could be covered.
+A closing observation is that (10) variable shifts showed the same effects on SLO fulfillment as low accuracy after transferring a model to an unknown device type.
 To our framework, they did not provide any fundamental differences, which is why they could both be resolved through continuous model training.